QuentinRa/blog.quentinra.dev/programming/web/javascript/socket.io/index.md

 });
 ```

-There are many other alternatives, but I like this one because we are using a function, so we don't copy in every request the `io` object, and we can use it everywhere from the `req` object.
+There are many other alternatives, but I like this one because we are using a function, so we don't copy inside every request the `io` object, and we can use it everywhere from the `req` object.
 </div></div>

 <hr class="sep-both">